Skip to main content

 Parametric Equations

-Parametric equations express the coordinates of points on a curve as functions of a variable, often denoted as 't'.
-In this case, x and y are defined in terms of the parameter 't', which allows for the representation of complex shapes like hyperbolas.
-Understanding how to manipulate these equations is crucial for eliminating the parameter and finding a relationship between x and y.
+Parametric equations express the coordinates of points on a curve as functions of a parameter, often denoted as t.
+Understanding how to manipulate these equations is essential for eliminating the parameter and finding a direct relationship between x and y.

 Recommended video: